 They may research online and buy offline.
 They might begin a shopping session on your site, and complete it in-app while waiting in line.

 The reality is, you customers will switch channels.
 An omnichannel strategy focuses on creating the best experience when they do.

-They've adapted brilliantly to incorporate channels as they become relevant, and are an ideal case study in how to create an omnichannel strategy.
+They are an ideal case study in how to create an omnichannel strategy.
 There are two key principals to Amazon's omnichannel success.

 First, Amazon focuses on the customer experience.
 They use data to create a personalized, responsive interactions, no matter which channels their customers are engaging them in.